- Health Equity Home

 A recording of the webinar is posted above.
 Questions asked during the webinar have been posted on the COVID-19 Community Engagement Request for Services FAQ page.

-Responders should review the standard State P/T Contract template.
+Responders should review the standard State P/T Contract template (PDF).
 This document sets forth the State’s standard terms, insurance requirements, and procurement laws or requirements which may apply in the event a Response results in a contract with the State.